Last Updated on September 25, 2023 by foxintheforest

 When is the Best Time of Year to Hike to Chicago Lakes?

 The Chicago Lakes Trail is the most beautiful from late June through September.
-The Mt Evans Area is famous for wildflowers and fall colors, so you can’t go wrong hiking during this time.
+The Blue Sky (formerly Mt Evans) area is famous for wildflowers and fall colors, so you can’t go wrong hiking during this time.
 However, it’s the most crowded time to hike and you’ll need a permit to park.

 Winter is another amazing time to hike.
 There are many Colorado winter hikes, but Chicago Lakes is really special.
 However, it’s an extremely tough winter jaunt.
 You’ll have to start at Echo Lake.
 The beginning and end are steep, butt-busting grinds!